 The main limitations to the ground-based data from the MANTRA 2004 campaign were weather and signal-to-noise ratio.
 The weather reduced the total number of clear-sky days during the seven-week campaign to only six.
-The metal mesh, used to ensure that the interferograms did not saturate when the FTS was on the balloon, reduced the signalto-noise ratio of the data, increasing the error.
+The metal mesh, used to ensure that the interferograms did not saturate when the FTS was on the balloon, reduced the signal-to-noise ratio of the data, increasing the error.
 Despite these limitations, the U of T FTS total columns of ozone agree within 7% with the total columns computed by the U of T GBS, SAOZ and the Brewer Spectrophotometers (Figure 5.24), all on-site in Vanscoy, all of which are UV-VIS instruments.
 Some of this difference may be due to spectroscopic errors between the UV-VIS and the IR, which can lead to systematic differences of 5.5% in IR/UV-VIS absorbance ratios [104].
-A possibility for the larger errors found between SAOZ and the U of T GBS and the U of T FTS than between the U of T FTS and the Brewer Spectrophotometers is their respective viewing geometries.
-The U of T GBS and SAOZ measure scattered light only at dawn and dusk, whereas the Brewers and the U of T FTS measure direct sunlight throughout the day, and so have the same viewing geometry.
+A possibility for the larger errors found between SAOZ and the U of T GBS and the U of T FTS than between the U of T GBS and SAOZ measure scattered light only at dawn and dusk, whereas the Brewers and the U of T FTS measure direct sunlight throughout the day, and so have the same viewing geometry.